The Supply Chain of the Future: from Reactive to Predictive

 • Strategic Sourcing: Optimizes supplier selection by aligning it with business objectives

-• Business Continuity System (BCS): Ensures operability even in crisis situations
+• Business Continuity System (BCS): Ensures operations even in crisis situations

 Strategic Sourcing

-This approach goes beyond simple cost management, focuses on thesupply chain optimization and goes beyond tactical buying, but includes a number of important evaluation factors such as quality, sustainability, and the ability to respond promptly to the needs of a changing market.
+This approach goes beyond simple cost management, focuses on supply chain optimization, and goes beyond tactical purchasing, but incorporates a number of important evaluation factors such as quality, sustainability, and the ability to respond promptly to the needs of a changing market.

 • Vendor Selection